2018 Saint Francis Red Flash football team

 The 2018 Saint Francis Red Flash football team represented Saint Francis University in the 2018 NCAA Division I FCS football season.
 They were led by ninth-year head coach Chris Villarrial and played their home games at DeGol Field.
 They were a member of the Northeast Conference.
 They finished the season 4–7, 2–4 in NEC play to finish in a tie for fifth place.

-Previous season

-The Red Flash finished the 2017 season 5–6, 3–3 in NEC play to finish in fourth place.